Upstreet has been selling pickleball paddles online since 2016 and sells one of the best selling graphite paddles on Amazon.

 Underneath the cool paddle faces, the different Upstreet graphite paddles have the same features:

-This is not a high-end premium paddle but it’s a good quality composite core graphite paddle and for the price range it normally sells at, in my opinion it’s a good value compared to others in the same range.
-It has a sturdy feel, the polymer core makes it quiet and the has good feel for a mid priced graphite paddle.
+This is not a high-end premium paddle but it’s a good quality composite core graphite paddle and for the price range it normally sells at, in my opinion, it’s a good value compared to others in the same range.
+It has a sturdy feel, the polymer core makes it quiet and has a good feel for a mid-priced graphite paddle.

 It’s a definite upgrade from a wooden paddle with more touch and feel.
 For a graphite paddle, the weight is slightly on the heavy side and at 8.6 ounces it just breaks into what we consider the “heavy” category (8.5 oz and up) compared to the lightest paddles on the market (under 7 ounces).

-But for a beginner-intermediate player the extra weight can help give you extra power, especially when hitting from backcourt.
+But for a beginner-intermediate player, the extra weight can help give you extra power, especially when hitting from the backcourt.
 Keep in mind a wood paddle would be somewhere in the 10-14 ounce range so this paddle is lighter while still packing quite a bit of punch to your shots.

 Newer paddles that have come out in the past few years have gotten so light that the terms “lightweight, mid-weight, and heavy” continue to change and what used to be light doesn’t seem so light anymore.
 The weight is still manageable and for a beginner looking at wood paddles, this will seem light.

 The grip size on the Upstreet is 4.5 inches which is good for larger, taller players.
 It may be a bit large for shorter players with smaller hand grip.